mataroablog/mataroa/README.md

 #### 2. Check gunicorn

-After caddy receives the request, it forwards it to gunicorn.
-Gunicorn is what runs the mataroa Django instances, so it's named `mataroa`.
-It also runs as a systemd service.
+After Caddy receives the request, it forwards it to gunicorn.
+Gunicorn is what manages the mataroa Django instances, so it's named `mataroa`.
+It runs as a systemd service.

 To see status: